List of Regional Rural Banks (RRB) in India PDF: Check the Historical Details and State Wise

 Role and Functions of Banks in India

-Amalgamation of Regional Rural Banks
+Amalgamation of Regional Rural Bank

 Here we have provided the merger of RRB banks complete details in this passage.